Kurtjdyerly/cse251-course/week01/prove.md

 Assignments are not accepted late.
 Instead, you should submit what you have completed by the due date for partial credit.

 Assignments are individual and not team based.
-Any assignments found to be  plagiarised will be graded according to the `ACADEMIC HONESTY` section in the syllabus.
+Any assignments found to be plagiarized will be graded according to the `ACADEMIC HONESTY` section in the syllabus.
 The Assignment will be graded in broad categories as outlined in the syllabus:

 ## Submission